Blood pressure is a measure of the force that your heart uses to pump blood around your body.

 Checking your own blood pressure

 You can get your blood pressure checked in your GP, pharmacy or local gym.
 You could measure it yourself at home with a blood pressure monitor you can buy from £10.
+The British Hypertension Society provide information on monitors that have been checked for accuracy.

 What do I do if my reading is high?